Best of the Letters From 2016

 G. Flurry, a few years, back got the members all excited about the dig in Jerusalem.
 He sent his son, Stephen, students, paid for housing, and an office, and said it was going to be a big thing.
 They would find the bones of the kings [i. e., King David] and it would shock the world.
 Then they left because Jerusalem had became too dangerous.
 Now they apparently only have one person there.

 After that, Flurry got the people all excited about Jeremiah and the ark in Ireland.
 They made a feast site there and hinted that the purpose of Edstone would perhaps be a part of a great dig and revealing of the ark that would shock the royal family and Laodiceans.
-R. Malone made a musical about it.
+Ryan Malone made a musical about it.

 Last year, Flurry hinted about perhaps finding Noah’s ark in Mt.
 Ararat.
 He even sent Shane Granger to Turkey to set up contacts.